adityapwr/ji-coding-club/docs/index.md

+# About

-# Welcome to Coding Club at the Jio Institute
+## Welcome to Coding Club at the Jio Institute

 This is the official website for Coding Club at the Jio Institute.
 Here you can find information about the club, its activities, and its members.